๐ŸฆซIntro to Chemical Engineering

 Recycle and Purge Streams

-• Solve using overall system boundary first—treat the recycle loop as internal, then solve internal streams separately
+• Strategy: Solve using the overall system boundary first.
+Treat the recycle loop as internal to your control volume so it doesn't appear in the balance.
+Then solve for internal streams separately.

-Compare: Recycle vs. Purge—recycle improves efficiency by reusing valuable material; purge prevents accumulation of unwanted species.
-Both appear in the same systems (like ammonia synthesis), and exam problems often ask you to calculate purge rates needed to maintain steady-state.
+Compare: Recycle vs. Purge: recycle improves efficiency by reusing valuable material; purge prevents accumulation of unwanted species.
+Both appear in the same systems (like ammonia synthesis), and exam problems often ask you to calculate the purge rate needed to maintain steady-state inert concentrations.

 Process Mode: Batch vs. Continuous